A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} a typical two-dimensional (2D) local image feature \cite{local_feature}, line segments \cite{LSD} contain more structural and geometric features about the scene than points \cite{SIFT,FASTER,8883063}, as shown in Fig. \ref{point_line_edge_demo}.
-In addition, they have the advantage of compact data expression and can completely support multiview geometry theory \cite{MultipleViewGeometryinComputerVision} in 2D and three-dimensional (3D) spaces compared with edges \cite{Canny,6975234}.
-Because of these excellent characteristics, line segments are widely used in numerous vision tasks, such as visual measurement \cite{1512061}, camera pose estimation \cite{w-MSAC,our_demo,PoseEstimationfromLineCorrespondencesACompleteAnalysisandaSeriesofSolutions,9969132}, visual odometry (VO) \cite{7898369,8691513}, visual simultaneous mapping and localization (V-SLAM) \cite{6193110,9521742}, and structure from motion (SFM) \cite{8395064}.
-In these vision tasks, line segments lay the foundation for other processes by providing line segment correspondences (matches) in different images containing the same scene.
+\IEEEPARstart{A}{s} a typical two-dimensional (2D) low-level image feature \cite{local_feature}, line segments \cite{LSD} contain more structural and geometric features about the scene than points \cite{SIFT,FASTER,KeyNet}, as shown in Fig. \ref{point_line_edge_demo}.
+In addition, they have the advantage of compact data expression and strong orientation constraints, and can completely support multiview geometry theory \cite{MultipleViewGeometryinComputerVision} in both 2D and three-dimensional (3D) spaces, compared with edges \cite{Canny}.
+Because of these excellent characteristics, line segments are widely used in numerous vision tasks, such as visual measurement \cite{1512061}, camera pose estimation \cite{w-MSAC,our_demo,PoseEstimationfromLineCorrespondencesACompleteAnalysisandaSeriesofSolutions}, visual odometry (VO) \cite{8691513}, visual simultaneous mapping and localization (V-SLAM) \cite{9521742}, and structure from motion (SFM) \cite{8395064}.
+In these vision tasks, line segments lay the foundation for other processes by providing line segment matches in different images containing the same scene.